 - Be aware of the exit code and timeout duration when the following scripts are set: PreOnlineScript, PostOnlineScript, PreOfflineScript, PostOfflineScript, FaultScript.
-For details, refer to "2.3.1 Oracle Online/Offline Script". - Do not create multiple resources for the same an Oracle instance, an ASM instance, a Listener or Oracle Clusterware. - In "2.2.4.1 userApplication creation userApplication creation", if you use Oracle resources in combination with Netapp resources of PRIMECLUSTER Wizard for NAS, select NETAPP in the "Application type selection menu" screen.
-For details about the NETAPP menu, refer to "PRIMECLUSTER Wizard for NAS Configuration and Administration Guide".
+For details, refer to "2.3.1 Oracle resource Online/Offline Script". - Do not create multiple resources for the same an Oracle instance, an Oracle ASM instance or a Listener. - In "2.2.4.1 userApplication creation userApplication creation", if you use Oracle resources in combination with PRIMECLUSTER Wizard for NAS, refer to "PRIMECLUSTER Wizard for NAS Configuration and Administration Guide".